New York University (“the University”) funds may be used only for necessary and reasonable expenses that support the mission of the University.

 Expenses that support the missions of the University are deemed valid and therefore permissible.
 The following sections of the document detail those expenses that are generally deemed permissible.

 University employees are advised to use established University methods to incur business expenses.
-A business expense should be paid by the University directly to the vendor through Accounts Payable; procured through a Purchase Order; purchased using the Procurement Card; or, when expenses are related to travel, incurred using the T&E Card or the Departmental Travel Card.
+A business expense should be paid by the University directly to the vendor using the Procurement Card or i-Buy NYU (refer to the University's Buying and Paying Guide for further guidance).
+When expenses are related to travel, the T&E Card or the Departmental Travel Card should be used.

 Certain expenses may be incurred by University employees in the conduct of University business using personal funds.
 These expenses may be reimbursed when University and government requirements are met (see the Expense Reimbursement Policy of the University for specific guidance).
 They may also be excluded from an individual’s taxable income if they meet IRS requirements for an “accountable plan.”